Merger-induced galaxy transformations in the ARTEMIS simulations: Host transformations

-In G23, G27 and G30 the reversals in relative AM direction and star formation peaks coincide with the MMAP mergers, while in G28 the merger pre-dates the reversal by 4 Gyr.
+In G23, G29, G30, G34 and G42 the reversals in relative AM direction and star formation peaks are within $~1 Gyr$ of the MMAP mergers, while in G28 the merger pre-dates the reversal by 4 Gyr.
 However, checking the merger tree for G28 reveals that another merger took place with a satellite of peak stellar mass $\sim5\times10^{10}\, {\rm M}_\odot$ at $t_L\sim2$~Gyr, coincident with the reversal.
 Hence in each of these four cases there is a merger with a massive satellite taking place at the same time as the reversal of relative AM directions (and an associated starburst).
-Of the fifteen Sample~GS/discs galaxies: \begin{itemize} \item{11 show similar reversals within $\sim1$ Gyr of the MMAP merger event,} \item{3 (G03, G28 and G43) show reversals at other times, all of which coincide with the accretion of other massive satellites (stellar masses $\gtrsim5\times10^8\,{\rm M}_\odot$),} \item{G44 does not show such a reversal.} \end{itemize} These plots indicate that the MMAP (or other) mergers are important in creating these retrograde populations.
+Of the fifteen Sample~GS/discs galaxies: \begin{itemize} \item{11 show similar reversals within $\sim1$ Gyr of the MMAP merger event,} \item{3 (G03, G28 and G43) show reversals at other times, all of which coincide with the accretion of other massive satellites (stellar masses $\gtrsim5\times10^8\,{\rm M}_\odot$),} \item{G44 does not show such a reversal.} \end{itemize} The four high mass ratio cases do not here show any notable difference in behaviour compared with the other galaxies.
+These plots indicate that the MMAP (or other) mergers are important in creating these retrograde populations.
 Only a small proportion of these stars are born after the reversal.
 This suggests that there is no process happening at later times which is able to place significant numbers of stars onto retrograde orbits.
 However, this is not sufficient to show that the retrograde populations are due to a \emph{single} merger event.
 For example, stars born earlier could be scattered onto retrograde orbits by earlier mergers.
 This would not be evident in the net AM direction if the angular momentum was dominated by prograde stars at a given time.
 To test whether the Splash stars were part of a disc (or proto-disc) prior to the MMAP merger, we calculated $\kappa_\mathrm{co}$ as a function of time for the Splash samples (see eq.~\ref{equation:kappa}).
 The net stellar AM axis of each galaxy was recalculated in each snapshot and used as the reference axis.
 Again, we included only Splash star particles with $r>5$ kpc at the present-day to exclude bulge stars.
 Note however that this does not necessarily exclude Splash stars with $r<5$ kpc at earlier times.
 Examples are plotted in Fig.~\ref{fig:kappa_splashes} including the same galaxies as above, with the corresponding traces for all stars for comparison.
-Note that due to the selection cuts, the values at the present-day will be $\kappa_\mathrm{co}\approx0$ (Splash) and $\kappa_\mathrm{co}>0.4$ (all).
+Note that due to the selection cuts, the values at the present-day are forced to be $\kappa_\mathrm{co}=0$ (Splash) and $\kappa_\mathrm{co}>0.4$ (all).